Gilgamech/CrudRest/README.md

     5. notes:
     6. Data:

-The Action can hold numerous URLs.
+The Action can hold numerous URIs.
 For traditional load balancing, these would be internal locations, such as https://server1/ and https://server2/.
-External URLs with very different pages are being used here for demonstration only.
+External URIs with very different pages are being used here mostly for demonstration.

 ## In-memory source